← Submission Hub

 The visual language becomes human-centered.

-Thousands of luminous particles move like footprints, voices, heartbeats, and signals.
-These streams gather from every side of the building, revealing that contemporary systems are powered not only by machines, but by people.
+Thousands of luminous particles represent footprints, voices, and heartbeats.
+These streams gather from every side of the building, revealing that contemporary systems are powered not by machines, but by people.

 The common citizen emerges as participant, creator, and source of collective momentum.